 Target Journal: MDPI Agronomy

 Title: Cover cropping in the US Corn Belt for weed control?
 A meta-analysis (open to suggestions….)

+How effective are cover crops for weed control in the US Corn Belt?
+A meta-analysis

+Is it feasible to replace traditional weed-control methods with cover crops in the US Corn Belt?

-Authors (order not yet determined): Gina Nichols, Andrea Basche, Rafa Martinez-Feria, David Weisberger, Bruno Basso (?)
+Authors (order not yet determined): Gina Nichols, Andrea Basche, Rafael Martinez-Feria, David Weisberger, Bruno Basso (?)
 Sarah Carlson, Matt Liebman?

 Abstract (<300 words)

 Use of winter annual cover crops (CCs) in the US Corn Belt has increased steadily over the past decade.
-Winter CCing decreases soil nitrate leaching and erosion, and may offer an alternative to chemical- or tillage-based weed control.
-CCs have the potential to contribute positively to weed management by reducing input costs for farmers, and by adding an additional non-chemical ‘mode of action’.
-This may be especially important given both the scope and severity of herbicide resistant weeds.
+In addition to their soil conservation benefits, CCs may also offer an alternative to chemical- or tillage-based weed control, which could be beneficial given the increase in herbicide resistant weeds in the region.
 However, published literature regarding the effectiveness of CCs for weed control reports wide-ranging results.
 Thus, a better understanding of the factors influencing weed responses to CCs in these systems is needed.
 We conducted a meta-analysis of studies that measured weed biomass or density in both a CC and no-cover treatment under maize-soybean rotations in the United States Midwest.
 Fifteen studies met our criteria, resulting in 123 paired comparisons of weed biomass and 119 of weed density.
 After accounting for CC biomass production, we found that grass CCs reduced weeds more than non-grasses.
-Higher CC biomass was associated with more weed control, and a 75% reduction in weed biomass required 5 Mg ha-1 of grass CC residue.
+Higher CC biomass was associated with more weed control, and a 75% reduction in weed biomass required 5 Mg ha-1 of aboveground grass CC residue.
 CCs were most effective in suppressing winter annual weeds, having less effect on summer annuals, and no effect on perennial weeds.
 We found no evidence that management factors (termination method, planting method, tillage system, CC termination to cash crop planting gap) significantly impacted CC weed suppression.
-While these analyses suggest it is possible to manage CCs for significant weed control, ancillary use of a process-based model (SALUS) predicted it may be challenging to achieve the quantity of CC biomass needed under the current climate and management constraints of a contemporary Corn Belt system.
-In conclusion, CCs serve as a compliment to rather than a replacement for other weed control practices.
+While these analyses suggest it is possible to manage CCs for significant weed control, ancillary use of a process-based model (SALUS) demonstrated that achieving the quantity of CC biomass needed for effective weed control would require substantially delaying termination in most years, interfering with planting timing of maize and soybean.
+Therefore, we conclude that CCs should be used in conjunction with other practices to effectively control weeds in this region.

 Introduction

-Use of winter annual cover crops (CCs) has been increasing in the Corn Belt region of the United States (US) over the last decade due to an increasing awareness of and need for practices that improve soil and water quality (CITE).
-CCs have been found to decrease nitrate export from fields, reduce soil erosion, and increase both water holding capacity and infiltration rates (Kaspar and Singer 2011; Blanco-Canqui et al. 2015; Basche and DeLonge 2019).
-While these benefits have been quantified, the potential impact of CCs on weed management are less clearly understood.
-More so, while soil and water benefits are essential to the environmental health of a given watershed or region, these benefits may not be easily monetizable to farmers in the short term.
+Use of winter annual cover crops (CCs) has been increasing in the Corn Belt region of the United States (US) over the last decade, mainly due to an increasing awareness of the need for conserving soil and improving water quality (CITE).
+CCs have been found to decrease nitrate export from fields, reduce soil erosion, and increase both soil water holding capacity and infiltration rates (Kaspar and Singer 2011; Blanco-Canqui et al. 2015; Basche and DeLonge 2019).
+While these effects are beneficial to the environmental health of a given watershed or region, these benefits may not be easily monetizable to farmers in the short term.
 A recent study using partial budgets showed that annual net returns to CCs are negative for most Midwestern producers (Plastina et al. 2018).

-One area in which CCs may provide near-term or same-year economic benefits is their potential in replacing or reducing herbicide use.
-CCs have been suggested as a component of integrated approaches to weed management for some time (Teasdale 1996; Liebman et al. 1997), and managing CCs such that they replace weed control costs may create net positive balances under certain circumstances (Mischler et al. 2010).
+One area in which CCs may provide short-term economic benefits is their potential in replacing or reducing herbicide use.
+CCs have been previously explored as a component of integrated approaches to weed management (Teasdale 1996; Liebman et al. 1997), and it has been show that managing CCs such that they replace weed control costs of chemical- or tillage-based methods can improve profitability under certain circumstances (Mischler et al. 2010).
 Additionally, given the threat posed by herbicide-resistant weeds, CCs may become a requisite strategy in their management (Price et al. 2011; Wallace et al. 2019).